py2ai/py2ai.github.io/_posts/2025-02-07-How-to-make-Zombie-Shooter-game.md

 ---
-description: Welcome to this tutorial where we’ll be building a simple "Zombie Shooter" game using Pygame!
-This game involves a player controlling a shooter at the bottom...
+title: How to Make a Zombie Shooter Game in Pygame (Beginner Tutorial)
+description: Learn how to build a simple Zombie Shooter game step-by-step using Pygame.
+Perfect for beginners who want to start making games in Python!
 featured-img: 26072022-python-logo
-keywords:
-- zombie shooter game
-- pygame tutorial
-- pygame basic tutorial
 layout: post
 mathjax: true
 tags:
   - zombie shooter game
   - pygame tutorial
   - pygame basic tutorial
+keywords:
-title: How to make a zombie shooter game
+  - zombie shooter game
+  - pygame tutorial
+  - pygame basic tutorial
 ---

 Welcome to this tutorial where we’ll be building a simple "Zombie Shooter" game using Pygame!
 This game involves a player controlling a shooter at the bottom of the screen, shooting bullets upwards to eliminate incoming zombies.
 The goal is to survive as long as possible while accumulating points by shooting zombies.
 We'll break down the code into several sections to make it easy to understand: